East of the Dnipro River: Places to visit in Dnipro

 Dnipropetrovsk State Circus

 Lazar Globa Park itself is also a good hunting ground for architecture and monuments from that era.
 Inside the park, you can’t miss the all-dominating summer theatre, which takes up half the lake in which it is situated and, at the park’s northeast entrance, you can see Union House as well as a couple of stirring war memorials.
-There is also some interesting memorabilia inside the station of the Children’s Railway, which is also located inside the park.
+There are also some interesting items of memorabilia inside the station of the Children’s Railway, which is also located inside the park.

 The Monument of Eternal Glory, which is south of Monastyrskiy Island is another very Soviet-looking memorial and if you continue walking down the hill from there towards the river you will reach the futuristic Palace of Pioneers (aka Palace of Children and Youth).
 We are a little biased in our favouritism for this building because, as mentioned above, we were invited inside by one of the employees and able to look around.
 But, even if it isn’t possible to view the interior, it is still worth admiring the building from the outside, particularly if this architectural style interests you.